 Our Boulder Airbnb experience

-The Airbnb website offers three accommodation types: Entire home/apt, a private room or a shared room.
+The Airbnb website offers three accommodation types: An entire home/apt, a private room, or a shared room.
 While Airbnb’s roots may be with the shared experience, we tend to value privacy quite a bit and immediately hit the entire home/apt.
 We were only a few days out from our desired stay dates, but quite a few interesting selections were available.

 Browsing for Boulder Airbnb accommodations